VulcanJS/vulcan-next/src/content/docs/contributing.md

 We rely on Yalc to set a local registry that simulates NPM behaviour.
 This palliates limitations of `yarn link`, which is simpler, but creates unexpected issues with duplicate `node_modules` (the symlinked package keeps using `node_modules` from the monorepo instead of your app, leading to duplicate React instance, wrong Webpack version...).

-- In Vulcan NPM, run `yarn run local-publish`.
+- In Vulcan NPM, run `yarn run publish:local`.
 This will use `yalc` to simulate a local NPM registry (quite similarly to METEOR_PACKAGE_DIRS)
-- In Vulcan Next, run `yarn run link-vulcan`.
+- In Vulcan Next, run `yarn run link:vulcan`.
 This will symlink Vulcan packages to the local registry.

 If you modify Vulcan NPM: